pgporada/terraform-makefile/README.md

 - - - -
 # Usage

+* Keeps state in S3 and utilizes DynamoDB for locking.

 **Note - this could be out of date.**

 View a description of Makefile targets with help via the [self-documenting makefile](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html).